Gang feud puts Drogheda estate ‘on lockdown’

 “The effect on the community is devastating,” Smith says.
 “It’s the worst it’s ever been.”
 For ages, Moneymore has been plagued by sporadic attacks by both sides.
 In the past fortnight, however, the situation worsened.

 Maguire’s gang drafted in “back-up” from Manchester, according to local gardaí.
 Smith heard that 100-700 men had flown over.
-The figures are obviously exaggerated, but they illustrate the fear in the community.
+The figures are obviously exaggerated, he says, but they illustrate the fear in the community.

 Traveller backlash